hooh-hooah/AI_Tips/mods/Hairs.md

 We don't have hair shader replica atm, so we need to replace the shader to make it work nicely in game.
 I have example material .unity3d file in here (Click?)

+### Add to List

+You can add your hair to list by using this template.

+### Pack up

+Pack it into sideloader mod!

 ### Checklist

 - Did you marked your prefab and textures in assetbundle?